SeppiaBrilla/University-notes/Image processing and computer vision/Local invariant feature.md

 ## Matching process

 Descriptors are compared across diverse views of a scene to find corresponding keypoints with a [[K nearest classifier|K nearest]] matching algorithm.
-The matching process search, for each feature in the target image, the clostest reference point in the reference image.
+The matching process search, for each feature in the target image, the closest reference point in the reference image.
 When matching [[SIFT descriptor|SIFT]] descriptors, the distance typically used is the Euclidean distance.
 The found NN does not necessarily provide a valid correspondence, as some features in the target image may not have a corresponding feature in the reference image.
 To fix this problem, we could threshold the match: $\frac{d_{NN}}{d_{2_NN}}\leq T$.
 The second criteria is always less than 1 and.
 Lowe shows that T=0.8 may allow for rejecting 90% of wrong matches while missing only 5% of those correct